arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 The monitor tools must be built natively for each OS and the CLI should run the correct tool for the running OS.

-The distribution infrastracture is already available for platform tools, like compilers and uploaders, through `package_index.json` so, the most natural way forward is to distribute also the monitor tools in the same way.
+The distribution infrastructure is already available for platform tools, like compilers and uploaders, through [the Arduino package index](https://arduino.github.io/arduino-cli/latest/package_index_json-specification) so, the most natural way forward is to distribute also the monitor tools in the same way.
-3rd party developers should provide their monitor tools by adding them as resources in the `tools` section of `package_index.json` (at the `packages` level).
+3rd party developers should provide their monitor tools by adding them as resources in the `tools` section of their package index (at the `packages` level).

-Let's see how this looks into a `package_index.json` example:
+Let's see an example of adding a monitor tool to a package index:

 ```diff
 {